GuanceCloud/guance-docs/docs/en/application-performance-monitoring/collection/sampling.md

     sampling_rate = 1.0
 ```

 After setting the application performance sampling, it is possible to miss important links.
 You can configure filters to ensure that critical links are reported.
-For example, if you configure `keep_rare_resource = true`, the links judged to be rare will be directly reported to Guance Cloud.
+For example, if you configure `keep_rare_resource = true`, the links judged to be rare will be directly reported to Guance.
 For more information on filters, see [Datakit filters](../../datakit/datakit-tracing.md#filters).